danhicks853/theappapp/docs/testing/development_guardrails.md

 After each task, I must answer:

 1. **Task Execution Guide Compliance**: Did I follow ALL steps from `docs/TASK_EXECUTION_GUIDE.md` exactly?
+2. **Testing Philosophy Compliance**: Did I follow ALL requirements from `docs/testing/testing_philosophy.md`?
-2. **Decision Compliance**: Did I implement exactly what the decision specified?
+3. **Decision Compliance**: Did I implement exactly what the decision specified?
-3. **Testing Compliance**: Did I follow the testing hierarchy (unit → integration → e2e)?
+4. **Testing Compliance**: Did I follow the testing hierarchy (unit → integration → e2e)?
+5. **Coverage Compliance**: Did I meet coverage requirements (≥90% for all, ≥95% for critical modules)?
-4. **Quality Compliance**: Are ALL tests passing without modification?
+6. **Quality Compliance**: Are ALL tests passing without modification?
+7. **Git Compliance**: Did I commit AND push all changes to repository?
-5. **Tracker Compliance**: Is the tracker updated accurately?
+8. **Tracker Compliance**: Is the tracker updated accurately?
-6. **Documentation Compliance**: Is comprehensive documentation created and cross-referenced?
+9. **Documentation Compliance**: Is comprehensive documentation created and cross-referenced?
-7. **Reference Compliance**: Did I refer back to previous task documentation when needed?
+10. **Reference Compliance**: Did I refer back to previous task documentation when needed?

 ### ❌ **Failure Modes**
 If any answer is "NO", I must: